 Broca aphasia is sometimes called an expressive aphasia.
 People with this type of aphasia may eliminate the words "and" and "the" from their language, for example.
 They may speak in short, but meaningful, sentences.
 They usually can understand some speech of others.
 People with Broca aphasia often have right-sided weakness or paralysis of the arm and leg.

 Wernicke aphasia is sometimes called a receptive aphasia.
 People with this type of aphasia may speak in long confusing sentences, add unnecessary words, or create new words.
 They usually have trouble understanding the speech of others.

 People with global aphasia have trouble with speaking or understanding language.

 How is aphasia diagnosed?

 Aphasia can be diagnosed using language tests done by a speech-language pathologist.
 These tests include studying speech, naming, repetition, comprehension, reading, and writing.
 Making a diagnosis may also include the use of imaging procedures to look at the brain, such as:

-MRI.
+MRI scan.
 This test uses large magnets, radio frequencies, and a computer to make detailed images of organs and structures in the body without the use of X-rays.

-Positron emission tomography (PET).
-This computer-based imaging technique uses radioactive substances to examine body processes.
+Positron emission tomography.
+This computer-based imaging method uses radioactive substances to examine body processes.

 How is aphasia treated?